geigerzaehler/beets-alternatives/README.md

 The question makes sure that you don’t recreate a external collection if the device is not mounted.
-Since this is our first go, we answer the question by typing `y`.
-A quick look into the `/player` directory then reveals that indeed all tracks of Bach have been transcoded to MP3 and copied to the player.
+Since this is our first go, we answer the question with yes.

+The command will copy all files with the artist ‘Bach’ and format either ‘AAC’ or ‘MP3’ to the `/player` directory.
+All other formats will be transcodec to the ‘AAC’ format unsing the [*convert* plugin][].
+The transcoding process can be configured through [*convert’s* configuration][convert config].

-If you update your takes locally, the `alt update` command will propagate the changes to your external collection.
+If you update some tracks in your main collection, the `alt update` command will propagate the changes to your external collection.
 Since we don’t need to convert the files but just update the tags, this will be much faster the second time.

 ```
 $ beet modify composer="Johann Sebastian Bach" artist:Bach
 $ beet alt update myplayer
 ```

-After going for a run you realize that Bach is probably not the right thing to work out to.
+After going for a run you mitght realize that Bach is probably not the right thing to work out to.
 So you decide to put Beethoven on your player.

 ```
 $ beet modify onplayer! artist:Bach